data2viz/play.data2viz.io/content/tutorials/06-forces.md

 ### Controlling simulation progress

-A simulation progress and inertia is controlled with its inner `intensity` variable, most of the forces in the simulation will apply movements according to the current simulation's `intensity`:
+A simulation's progress and inertia is controlled with its inner `intensity` variable, most of the forces in the simulation will apply movements according to the current simulation's `intensity`:

 - `intensity`: current intensity (starts by default at 100%)